RightBehindu/Uredi/README.md

 - [ ] Reduce width and height of lobby chat slightly.
 - [ ] Reduce X offset of video player to include lobby slider.
+- [ ] Include join, leave and video submission events to lobby chat.